Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Confusing user interfaces (e.g., mobile banking menus).

 • Fair and responsible treatment of clients.
-The training is aligned with the provider’s code of conduct and spells out unacceptable behavior.
+The training is aligned with the provider’s Code of Conduct and spells out unacceptable behavior.

 • The provider’s debt collections practices and loan recovery procedures.